dennishansen/iga/README.md

 - Write files: Iga can create or overwrite files with new content.
 - Think: This simply triggers another action.

-Run Iga in her own directory to enable Iga to update her own source code and system instructions.How far can Iga go with a little guidance?
+Run Iga in her own directory to enable Iga to update her own source code and system instructions.
+How far can Iga go with a little guidance?
 Let's find out.

 ### Run